 What is the true measure of success in life?

 I recently came across this insightful article on the internet that I found quite inspirational.
 It provides a list of 18 things highly creative people do differently.
 It also struck me that they are traits that greatly help Walking the Spiritual Path successfully too.
 So that's why I felt to share them here.
 How can you find true creative fulfillment, happiness and harmony in your life?
-I believe there some important clues here below...
+I believe you'll discover some some essential clues here below...

 The purpose of life?
 The purpose of the soul?